Data-driven Dissipativity Analysis of Linear Parameter-Varying Systems: Examples

-Finally, we determine the $(L-\ell)$-horizon $\mc{L}_2 $-gain of the system \emph{directly} with $\dataset$ using the results in this paper, {and show that our direct data-driven dissipativity verification methods are competitive with their (indirect) model-based counter-parts.} First, we employ the direct data-driven verification method via the convex hull argument.
+Finally, we determine the $(L-\tau)$-horizon $\ell_2 $-gain of the system \emph{directly} with $\dataset$ using the results in this paper {to demonstrate} that our direct data-driven dissipativity verification methods are competitive with their (indirect) model-based counter-parts.
+First, we employ the direct data-driven verification method via the convex hull argument.
 With the defined range for $p$, we construct the hypercube $\mb{P}^L$ {that defines $\ms{P}_{[1,L]}$}.
 The resulting hypercube has $n_\mathrm{v}=1024$ vertices.
-Together with the construction of $F$ using \emph{only} the data dictionary $\dataset$, we can now solve \eqref{eq:prop_LPV_diss_polytopic} with a constant $X$ on the vertices of $\mb{P}^L$ and minimize the value $\gamma$ that corresponds to an {upper bound on the $(L-\ell)$-horizon} $\mc{L}_2 $-gain of the system.
+Together with the construction of $F$ using \emph{only} the data-dictionary $\dataset$, we can now solve~\eqref{eq:prop_LPV_diss_polytopic} with a constant $X$ on the vertices of $\mb{P}^L$ and minimize the value $\gamma$ that corresponds to an {upper bound on the $(L-\tau)$-horizon} $\ell_2 $-gain of the system.
 The corresponding SDP yields $\gamma=1.362$, {which demonstrates equivalence with the model-based method}.
 For the direct data-driven verification method using the S-procedure, we again use $\dataset$ to construct the necessary matrices to apply Proposition~\ref{prop:LPV_diss_ellipsoidal}.
-Note that by the definition of the scheduling region, {we can equivalently describe $\ms{P}_{[1,L]}$ using \eqref{eq:def_of_MP_ellipsiodal} by choosing $p_\mr{max}=0.2$ and $\breve{p}_{[1,L]}$ as a zero trajectory.} Solving \eqref{eq:prop_LPV_diss_ellipsoidal} yields a value for $\gamma$ of 1.831, representing a bound on the $(L-\ell)$-horizon $\mc{L}_2 $-gain of the LPV system. {This illustrates the aforementioned conservatism of Proposition~\ref{prop:LPV_diss_ellipsoidal}.
-On the other hand, the computational load of the latter method is significantly smaller, which we will further illustrate in {the} next example.}
+Note that by the definition of the scheduling region, {we can equivalently describe $\ms{P}_{[1,L]}$ using \eqref{eq:def_of_MP_ellipsiodal} by choosing $p_\mr{max}=0.2$ and $\breve{p}_{[1,L]}$ as a zero trajectory.} Solving~\eqref{eq:prop_LPV_diss_ellipsoidal} yields a value for $\gamma$ of 1.831, representing a bound on the $(L-\tau)$-horizon $\ell_2 $-gain of the LPV system.
+This illustrates the aforementioned conservatism of Proposition~\ref{prop:LPV_diss_ellipsoidal}.
+On the other hand, the computational load of the latter method is significantly smaller, which we will further illustrate in Example~II, after demonstrating the influence of noise on the data-driven dissipativity analysis.